PSeitz/germansynonyms/README.md

 # Find German Synonyms
 Ultra fast lookup for german synonyms.
-Uses binary search to find all synonyms or to check for synonymity.
-The underlying source is from openthesaurus https://www.openthesaurus.de/
+The underlying data is from openthesaurus https://www.openthesaurus.de/

 ### Install